Photocatalytic conversion of carbon dioxide into basic chemicals

 The basic principle

 For the targeted conversion of CO2 high-power LEDs will be used in combination with a novel, predominantly carbon-based photocatalyst in a microstructured reactor system.
 At long sight the consortium, made up of the Fraunhofer IMM, the Julius-Maximilians-Universität Würzburg and the company Sahlmann Photochemical Solutions, technologically aims at coming as close as possible to nature inspired photosynthesis while exclusively using sunlight.
-Instead of plant cells with their photosynthetically active chloroplasts we will use a newly developed micro reactor containing the diamond photocatalyst as photoactive center.
+Instead of plant cells with their photosynthetically active chloroplasts we will use a newly developed micro reactor containing a diamond-based photocatalyst as photoactive material.
 The special construction of the micro reactor allows a continuous mixing of CO2 and water under radiation with visible light.

 Our research & development services